dswasey9608/dswasey9608/pages/code_projects.md

 of pouring over the massive datasheet for the STM32L476 finding all the correct bits to set, figuring out how to make an intuitive menu with a limited 7-segment LCD screen.
 It had features like playing in reverse, changing the speed and volume of playback, and of course, recording.
 It was a pretty fun little project!
+All of the code was written in C.

+## Video Link
+A simple example of this working can be found [here](https://youtu.be/cHCXgGVlyZ8).

 <!-- Include a video link to this project -->